-Set in Long Beach, California, beginning in the 1970s, The Salt God’s Daughter follows three generations of extraordinary women who share something unique—something magical and untamed that makes them unmistakably different from others.
-Theirs is a world teeming with ancestral stories, exotic folklore, inherited memory, and meteoric myths about the stars and the sea.
+Set in Long Beach, California, beginning in the 1970s, The Salt God’s Daughter follows three generations of women who are linked by a rare, elusive quality that makes them unmistakably different.
+Theirs is a world teeming with ancestral stories, inherited memory, and meteoric myths about the stars and the sea.

-Meet Diana Gold, who raises her two daughters on the road, charting their course according to an imagined map of secrets drawn from the Old Farmer’s Almanac.
-Meet her daughters—Ruthie and Dolly—who are raised in the back of their mother’s station wagon and then later in an old motel turned retirement home on the ocean, a place where the residents run with half-packed suitcases into the ocean at night, where lipstick kisses are left on handkerchiefs and buried in empty bottles, and where love comes in the most unlikely and mysterious of places—perhaps it even walks right out of the ocean in the form of a man.
+Diana Gold raises her two daughters on the road, charting their course according to an imagined map drawn from the Old Farmer’s Almanac.
+Ruthie and Dolly grow up in the back of her station wagon, and later, in an old motel turned retirement home on the ocean, a place where residents run with half-packed suitcases into the ocean at night, where lipstick kisses are left on handkerchiefs buried in empty bottles, and where love comes in the most unlikely and mysterious of places—perhaps it even comes from the ocean.

-Ruthie and Dolly are caught in the wilds of this enchanted landscape, fiercely protective of each other and unaware of how far they have drifted from traditional society.
+Fiercely protective of each other the sisters are unaware of how far they have drifted from traditional society.
 Their lives are intertwined until Ruthie meets Graham, a mysterious sailor.
-When Ruthie’s daughter is born with a secret that will challenge her ties to the women in her family, and to the ocean.
+When Ruthie’s daughter is born with a strange condition, it challenges everything she knows about the women in her family and their ties to the sea.

-Impeccably narrated in two powerful and distinctive voices, The Salt God’s Daughter puts a feminist spin on a traditional Scottish folktale about the selkies—a provocative, timeless story that explores our ability to transcend the limitations of a world that can be hostile to those who are different, and to find joy and belonging even in the face of seemingly insurmountable odds.
+Impeccably narrated in two powerful and distinctive voices, The Salt God’s Daughter is a provocative, timeless story that explores our ability to transcend limitations and find belonging even in the face of seemingly insurmountable odds.